Who Needs Non-Standard Auto Insurance?

 What is non-standard auto insurance?

 Non-standard auto insurance is coverage designed for drivers who are considered too high-risk for standard or preferred insurance markets.
 It typically features higher premiums, stricter payment terms, and fewer coverage options than a traditional policy.
 Drivers end up in this market due to factors like DUIs, multiple violations, lapsed coverage, or poor credit.
-It still provides legally required coverage, but at a significantly higher cost.
+It still provides legally required coverage, but at a significantly higher cost — often 50% to 200% more than a comparable standard policy.

 How much more expensive is non-standard auto insurance?

 Non-standard policies generally cost 50% to 200% more than comparable standard policies, depending on your risk profile and state.
-A DUI conviction surged premiums by 35% in H2 2025, pushing the national average for DUI drivers to $4,461 per year — and considerably higher in states like Florida, where full coverage can exceed $5,900 per month for the worst-risk profiles.
-New tariffs on imported auto parts effective May 2025 are also adding $35–$120+ per vehicle in additional costs that flow through to consumers.
+With the 2026 national full-coverage average ranging from $2,356 to $2,697 per year for clean-record drivers, a DUI driver could expect anywhere from $4,692 to over $5,100 annually — an 88–94% premium increase.
+The 25% tariffs on imported auto parts effective May 2025 are also adding upward pressure across all tiers, with analysts projecting 4–9% in additional increases by end-2026.
 Shopping multiple carriers is essential since rates vary dramatically for the same risk profile.

 Can I get full coverage with non-standard auto insurance?

 Yes, most non-standard carriers offer liability, collision, and comprehensive coverage.
 However, certain add-ons common in the standard market — such as accident forgiveness, gap insurance, or rideshare coverage — may not be available.
 Coverage limits may also be more restrictive, and deductibles may be higher.
-Always review the policy details carefully to ensure it meets your needs and your state's minimum requirements.
+Always review the policy details carefully to ensure it meets your needs and your state's minimum requirements, which have been updated in several states since 2025.

 How long does it take to get out of the non-standard market?

 The timeline depends on the severity of your risk factors.
 Drivers with minor violations may qualify for standard rates within 12–24 months of clean driving history and continuous coverage.
-SR-22 filing periods are typically 3 years in most states, though Texas requires only 2 years.
-Fulfilling your SR-22 requirement, improving your credit score, and shopping quotes annually are the fastest ways to accelerate your transition back to the standard market.
+SR-22 filing periods are typically 3 years in most states, though Oregon recently shortened its duration to 1 year for uninsured-driving convictions effective January 2026.
+Fulfilling your SR-22 requirement, enrolling in telematics, improving your credit score, and shopping quotes annually are the fastest ways to accelerate your transition back to the standard market.

 Do non-standard insurers file SR-22 forms?

 Yes — most non-standard auto insurers are well-versed in SR-22 and FR-44 filings and offer this as a standard part of their service.
 Companies like Progressive, The General, Dairyland, Direct Auto, and Acceptance Insurance all support SR-22 filings.
-The filing fee itself is usually just $15–$50, but the associated premium increase — often 40–160%+ above standard rates — is where the real cost lies.
+The filing fee itself is typically just $15–$50, but the associated premium increase — often 60–200% above standard rates in 2026 — is where the real cost lies.
 Learn more in our detailed guide on SR-22 insurance costs and requirements.